lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/file_systems.md

 marie@login$ df
 ```

-Alternativly you can use the "findmnt"-command, which is also able to perform an `df` by adding the
+Alternatively, you can use the `findmnt`-command, which is also able to report space usage by adding the
 parameter `-D`:

 ``` console